The Quantum Disciple

 File 003 cover image

-I write this file as a son of the tribe.
-I am Ashkenazi, born of the seed of Abraham, Isaac, and Jacob.
-While I was not raised in a strictly observant household, the rhythm of our people—the logic of the Talmud and the melody of the Kol Nidre—is in my DNA.
+What do Jews believe?
+I write this as a son of the tribe.
+I am Ashkenazi, from the line of Abraham, Isaac, and Jacob.
+I was not raised in a strictly observant home, but the ways of our people—the Talmud and the Kol Nidre—are part of who I am.
 I love the Torah.
 It is the ethical bedrock of Western civilization.

-But as a researcher, I have to look at our systems honestly.
-And when I look at modern Judaism, I see a disconnect.
-We are a people who cherish the Torah, yet we are following a system that looks nothing like the one Moses gave us.
-The engine has been swapped out, and most of us never asked when or why.
+But as someone who cares about evidence, I have to look at our tradition honestly.
+When I look at modern Judaism, I see a disconnect.
+We cherish the Torah, yet what we follow today looks nothing like what Moses gave us.
+The heart of it has been changed, and most of us never asked when or why.

 I am not asking you to leave your Jewish identity.
-I am asking you to reclaim the full picture of it.
+I am asking you to see the full picture.

 "I will give you a new heart and put a new spirit in you..."
 (Ezekiel 36:26)

-To understand the crisis, we have to look at the "Contract" of the Torah.
-The Law of Moses was not just a philosophy; it was a legal agreement with specific mechanisms.
+To understand the crisis, we have to look at the "agreement" in the Torah.
+The Law of Moses was not just a philosophy; it was a covenant with specific steps.

-The Torah is explicit about how human error (sin) is processed:
+The Torah is clear about how sin is dealt with:

 "For the life of a creature is in the blood, and I have given it to you to make atonement for yourselves on the altar."

-Crucially, God added a restriction.
-You could not just offer a sacrifice in your backyard.
-It had to be done "only at the place the LORD will choose" (The Temple in Jerusalem).
+God also added a limit.
+You could not offer a sacrifice just anywhere.
+It had to be done "only at the place the LORD will choose" (the Temple in Jerusalem).

-* The Logic: You need Blood to fix the Sin.
-You need the Temple to offer the Blood.
+So: You need blood to atone for sin.
+You need the Temple to offer the blood.

 1.1 The Catastrophe (70 AD)